- Home

 Parts of the reserve are recognised as having national biological significance due to the presence of critically endangered flora and regionally important habitat.
 It is also locally significant because of its position within the local habitat corridor.

-Koolunga also features an open waterway that flows into Blind Creek and boasts two kilometers of walking tracks and a large open space for dog walking and passive recreation.
+Koolunga also features an open waterway that flows into Blind Creek and boasts two kilometres of walking tracks and a large open space for dog walking and passive recreation.

 Further information